nateraluis/luisnatera.com/_posts/2023-02-16-algorithms-for-bikes.md

 Just by investing in five new kilometers, the network gets **from bellow 25%** of their connections in one component to **more than 50% 🤯**.
 It is a great return of the investment.

+When this algorithm was applied to different cities around the world[1], it highlighted the posibilites for improvement in the bicycle networks.
+This is a first approach to improve the connectivity in bicycle networks, extra measures are needed to ensure that the network is cohesive, resilient, and improves the directness of the paths in the network.

 By using this type of algorithms, it is possible to have targeted urban interventions to improve the bicycle infrastructure in cities efficiently and economically.
 These algorithmic approaches are not only useful for planning and improving cities, it also allows simulations of interventions to provide insights into how urban mobility systems behaves after certain changes.

-For sure the combination of computer science, network science, and the urban environment is fascinating.
+The combination of computer science, network science, and the urban environment is fascinating.

+---
+1. Natera Orozco Luis Guillermo, Battiston Federico, Iñiguez Gerardo and Szell Michael 2020 Data-driven strategies for optimal bicycle network growth *R. Soc. open sci.* 7:201130.
+201130 http://doi.org/10.1098/rsos.201130